gitbetter/Behave/README.md

 ## Usage

 You can now make a new behavior tree by going to _Assets -> Create -> Behavior Tree Editor -> Behavior Tree_.
 After editing your behavior tree with the editor, you can reference the generated scriptable asset file from any of your scripts and use the `Root` property to access the root of the generated behavior tree.
+You can then call the `public bool Run(Blackboard blackboard)` method to run an iteration of your behavior tree.
 ```csharp
 public class BehaviorTreeLoader : MonoBehaviour {
     [SerializeField]